 Guin is a very small city located in the state of Alabama.
 With a population of 2,161 people and just one neighborhood, Guin is the 211th largest community in Alabama.

-When you are in Guin, you'll notice that it is more blue-collar than most other communities in America.
-43.40% of Guin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Guin is a blue-collar town, with 43.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Guin is a city of production and manufacturing workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Guin who work in healthcare (8.25%), sales jobs (8.16%), and management occupations (6.50%).

 In Guin, just 12.42% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.